seelangs/seelangs.github.io/index.md

 ### Email Commands
 If you choose not to utilize the web interface for sending routine commands, you can use e-mail.
 Single commands can be sent in the subject line (with the body empty), while multiple commands go in the body of the email (with the subject left blank).
 All commands should be sent to the following address: list@list.iu.edu.
 Command formulas are set out in boldface throughout this message.

-### Posting to SEELANGS
-To post to the list, just compose your message and send it to the list address, which is: SEELANGS-l@list.iu.edu.

-Whenever you post to the list, you are encouraged to “sign” your submissions by including at the bottom both your name and academic affiliation (if any), so that other list members know who you are.

 ### Options for Receiving SEELANGS Mail
 There are four ways to receive mail from the list: